natevw/fermata-chargify/README.md

 # fermata-chargify

-**NOTE**: the currently-published fermata@0.10.6 already bundles this plugin, this is split out for an upcoming version!

 This is a Chargify API plugin for [Fermata](https://github.com/natevw/fermata).
 It takes care of just a few boring bits, leaving you with raw unfettered Fermata-style direct usage of the bona fide Chargify API.